Władysław Bortnowski: German captivity and post-war life

 Bortnowski spent the rest of World War II in various Nazi prisoner-of-war camps, such as Oflag IV-B Koenigstein, Oflag VIII-E Johannisbrunn and finally Oflag VII-A Murnau.
 Liberated in 1945 by American forces, he remained in exile after the war.
 Initially in Great Britain, where he was one of the founders of the Józef Piłsudski Institute in London, he eventually emigrated to the United States in 1954.
 He is most commonly associated with the Polish Independence League and the Józef Piłsudski Institute of America.
-He served on the institute's committee from November 30, 1954.
-From June 19, 1955, he served as the institute's vice-president, and he was appointed President of the Institute in 1961 and served until 1962.
-He died on November 21, 1966, in Glen Cove, New York.
-His funeral took place five days later on November 26, where he was laid to rest at the Our Lady of Czestochowa Cemetery in Doylestown, Pennsylvania.
+He served on the institute's committee from 30 November 1954.
+From 19 June 1955, he served as the institute's vice-president, and he was appointed President of the Institute in 1961 and served until 1962.
+He died on 21 November 1966, in Glen Cove, New York.
+His funeral took place five days later on 26 November, where he was laid to rest at the Our Lady of Czestochowa Cemetery in Doylestown, Pennsylvania.

 Controversy

-Prior to his death on September 22, General Mikołaj Bołtuć, an officer serving in Bortnowski's Pomeranian Army, allegedly criticized Bortnowski's leadership during the September Campaign.
+Prior to his death on 22 September, General Mikołaj Bołtuć, an officer serving in Bortnowski's Pomeranian Army, allegedly criticized Bortnowski's leadership during the September Campaign.
 He supposedly regretted that he had not "during the first days of the war – during the Battle of Tuchola Forest, put a bullet through his (Bortnowski's) head and assumed command".
 Additionally, he allegedly stated that "if I die, let it be known that the Army and I died because of this son-of-a-bitch".

 The above-mentioned statements made by General Bołtuć were publicised by General Wiktor Thommée.
 On the other hand, Bołtuć's statements regarding Bortnowski and his leadership during September 1939 were contrary to the general opinion of the other officers who had served under Bortnowski's command in the Pomeranian Army.